johsteffens/About-Me/README.md

 **Q:** That is an unexpected association.
 Please explain. <br>
 **A: Software patents sometimes employ a jargon that obfuscates rather than illuminates.
 This can produce a false impression about the breadth or legitimacy of claims.**

+**Q:** Can you be a bit more specific? <br>
+**A: Software patents often originate from research that was also published though a scientific paper.
+If you compare the text in the paper to the related patent, it can be difficult to realize they both describe the same innovation.**

 **Q:** Should innovation not be protected? <br>
 **A: It should.
 There are legitimate inventors as well as benevolent investors (or employers).
 These are entitled to benefit from their effort and/or investment.
 This was the original spirit for granting patents in the first place.**